rrosajp/downline/README.md

 # Downline
 ![GitHub All Releases](https://img.shields.io/github/downloads/jarbun/downline/total.svg)

 [Downline](https://jarbun.github.io/downline/) is a free, cross-platform desktop application for downloading video and audio from YouTube and many other sites.
+It is a frontend for youtube-dl.
 Works on Windows, MacOS and Linux.

 **Download the latest version [here](https://github.com/jarbun/downline/releases/latest)**.